-API security is on everyone’s mind: After all, APIs always opens up network-accessible interfaces that previously may not have been exposed.
-Making sure that this is not creating new risks means that securing APIs is an essential aspect of API management.
+API security is on everyone’s mind: after all, APIs always open up network-accessible interfaces that previously may not have been exposed.
+Making sure that this is not creating new risks means that securing APIs is an essential aspect of API management from the beginning.

 API security has always also been a technical issue, but it starts much earlier than when just “securing an API.”
 It needs to be part of the general API mindset and of how an organization manages APIs throughout its lifecycle.